Brian Duperreault: Philanthropy and outreach

 Duperreault donated $10 million to Saint Joseph’s University, his alma mater, making the largest individual gift in the history of the university.
 He also worked on charitable projects in China with former U.S. President Jimmy Carter.

 He has played a significant role in developing Bermuda's charitable sector, and has been chairman of The Council Partners Charitable Trust, The Centre on Philanthropy, the Bermuda Institute of Ocean Sciences (BIOS), and other Bermuda non-profits.
 In 2004 he established the Duperreault Fellowship, an annual scholarship which supports the professional development of Bermuda residents working or studying in the field of substance abuse.
 In 2013 he chaired a non-paid six-month task force in Bermuda called the Spending and Government Efficiency (SAGE) Commission.

 He has championed diversity in employment, and has spoken on the need to actively confront unconscious bias when hiring.
 He has also spoken repeatedly about gender bias, particularly in the insurance industry.

 Since the mid-2010s Duperreault has led efforts to attract more Millennials to the insurance industry, both through outreach and through making the industry itself more empathetic, communicative, and tech-savvy – elements that Millennials want.

 Personal life

-Duperreault is currently based in the New York City area.
+Duperreault is based in the New York City area.
 He and his wife Nancy have three adult sons.
 He is the godfather of actress Elizabeth Tulloch.

 He credits his career success to his spirituality and his Jesuit education at Saint Joseph’s University.
 A devout Catholic, he has said of his faith, "It’s everything.
 It’s the essence of who I am.
 I try to pray for guidance all the time.
 It’s the best counsel you can seek."
 Duperreault claims the impact of his faith was most apparent when he was offered the opportunity to rehabilitate Marsh & McLennan Companies, which had been suffering organizational and financial woes.